For those Dentists whom are interested in selling their business at the optimum time, this article might serve as a good reference point.

 In order to understand the current dental practice sale market conditions, it’s wise to review the three factors which have the greatest impact on the sale price of the dental practice.

-The first factor is the business’s cash flow.
-EBITDA (Earnings before Interest, Taxes, Depreciation, and Amortization) is becoming more of a standard when evaluating the profitability of Dental Practices.
+Earnings before Interest, Taxes, Depreciation, and Amortization (EBITDA) is becoming more of a standard when evaluating the profitability of Dental Practices.
 While EBITDA can be managed there are certain market pressures that have begun to shrink the average profitability of Dental Practices.
 The two most prominent factors include the higher cost of obtaining and retaining good employees, and the Dental “Insurance” marketplace.
 The days of “fee for service” dental service is slowly being forced aside by a nationwide belief system of insurance driven medical treatment.
 This pressure is forcing long established Dental practices to “get on board” or lose a % of their patients.
 It’s simply a game the veteran dentist entering or in their 60’s generally doesn’t have the energy or time to fight against.

 For those Dentists whom have considered selling or retirement over the past year, it is clearly a great time to sell.
 In addition to the above factors, there appears to be favorable tax changes on the horizon for sellers to keep even more of the profit from their sale.
 While nobody can tell for sure, all factors point to an eventual shift in balance from the current seller’s market to a buyer’s market.
 Please take some time to consider your position and set up a meeting with us to discuss your exit strategy.